 When blood vessels break, platelets stop the bleeding by adhering to the damaged vessel walls.
-They then aggregate with each other and facilitate thrombin production and fibrin deposition, both of which are key components of blood coagulation.
-Dr. Coller’s research focuses on molecular interactions between blood cells and blood vessels as they relate to platelet physiology, thrombosis, vascular biology and adhesion phenomena, with the ultimate goal of developing new therapies for thrombotic diseases such as heart attack and stroke.
+Dr. Coller’s research focuses on molecular interactions between blood cells and blood vessels and new therapies for thrombotic diseases such as heart attack and stroke.

 Because platelets play a vital role in blood coagulation, deficiencies in their numbers or function can result in excessive bleeding.
 But when platelets adhere to and aggregate on blood vessels narrowed by atherosclerosis, they can close off the blood vessel and cause a myocardial infarction (heart attack) or stroke.

 Current research in Dr. Coller’s lab focuses on multiple areas of platelet physiology.
-One of those areas is the genetic disorder Glanzmann thrombasthenia, which produces hemorrhage as a result of an abnormality of the αIIbβ3 receptor.
+One of those areas is the genetic disorder Glanzmann thrombasthenia, which produces hemorrhage as a result of an abnormality of the platelet αIIbβ3 receptor.
 Dr. Coller and his lab members are studying the precise genetic and protein abnormalities responsible for the disease, as well as variants in the genes for the receptor (ITGA2B and ITGB3) identified in the general population by next generation sequencing.